expo/expo/docs/pages/versions/unversioned/react-native/datepickerios.md

 ### `initialDate`

 Provides an initial value that will change when the user starts selecting a date.
-It is useful for simple use-cases where you do not want to deal with listening to events and updating the date prop to keep the controlled state in sync.
+It is useful for use-cases where you do not want to deal with listening to events and updating the date prop to keep the controlled state in sync.
 The controlled state has known bugs which causes it to go out of sync with native.
 The initialDate prop is intended to allow you to have native be source of truth.

 | Type | Required |
 | ---- | -------- |